ItzAmirreza/dogify.py/README.md

 # dogehouse.py

-A simple dogehouse.tv API wrapper for python.
+A simple & up-to-date dogehouse.tv API wrapper for python.
 Work in progress (DEVELOPTMENT IS NOT FINISHED YET)